 John (To himself) But he was reaching for his wallet...

 Saunders (Continuing) ...
 I knew I had to act or I'd be dead.
 Dead!
-Is it too unreasonable to ask that a man be able were one of us!
+Is it too unreasonable to ask that a man be able

 John (Watching Saunders suspiciously) The government thinks so.